majguo/jakartaone-2025-demo/liberty-app-monitoring/README.md

 ```

 > [!NOTE]
 > HTTP Port `4318` of OTEL Collector is specified for the internal ingress, so the Liberty application can communicate with the collector through the same virtual network.
 The gRPC port `4317` can't be used here because Azure Container Apps just supports HTTP/TCP port for ingress.
-If you want to use gRPC, you can deploy the OpenTelemetry Collector as a sidecar container of the Liberty application in the same Azure Container Apps, see the later section.
+If you want to use gRPC, you can deploy the OpenTelemetry Collector as a sidecar container of the Liberty application in the same Azure Container Apps.

 Wait for a while until the collector is deployed, started and running.